Name – Cordyceps mushroom

 13. Enhance exercise performance and treat fatigue

 Fatigue is a common symptom in sickness and in health and classified into mental and physical fatigue.
 However, supplementation of Cordyceps militaris (4g/day) for one week improves tolerance to high-intensity exercise, improvements in oxygen consumption, ventilatory threshold, time to exhaustion, and delaying fatigue (24).
-In another study suggested that oral administration of Cordyceps sinensis (500 mg/kg/day for 4 weeks) show antidepressant-like activity which prolonged the swimming time and enhance immunity with reduction of fatigue (25).
+In another study suggested that oral administration of Cordyceps sinensis (500 mg/kg/day for 4 weeks) shows antidepressant-like activity which prolonged the swimming time and enhance immunity with reduction of fatigue (25).

 14. Treat asthma